kenminsoo/smrna_pipes/readme.md

 Aside Inquiry 1) Identify what transcripts were omitted from the ITAS annotation file that we use.
 Identify what snoRNAs, snRNAs, etc. were removed if any from our combined annotation file.
 Run literature review (basic search) on each to see how relevant they are and if real data is being missed out on.

 Aside Inquiry 2) Identify embedded small RNAs (i.e. piRNA derived snoRNAs) and see how pipes respond when reads from both are generated.
 Try to identify if there is a good way to uniquely identify or predict the presence of one or the other.

+Aside Inquiry 3) How well does the ratio-based normalization method work?

 ## Addition of random error to the model